 Over the last three decades, the Wiener Center has been an influential voice in domestic policy through faculty work on community policing, welfare reform, youth violence, inner-city poverty, youth and the low-wage labor market, American Indian economic and social development, and medical error rates.
 Our uniqueness is that we have a group of serious scholars who not only produce high-quality policy-oriented research but also understand the political and management challenges of implementing their recommendations because many have held important positions in public agencies and because our faculty members involve practitioners in their research in a serious way.
 This "practical experience" influences the questions we choose to ask and increases our credibility in teaching and policy recommendation.

 Our research portfolio is both broad and deep, spanning many academic disciplines, encompassing traditional research as well as executive sessions, case-based research, and action research, and employing a variety of research methodologies.
 It is inspired by our focus on bettering the lives of our fellow citizens, particularly those who are most vulnerable and needy.

-The Wiener Center is home to two PhD programs - The Joint Doctoral Programs in Government, Sociology, and Social Policy and the Multidisciplinary Program in Inequality and Social Policy.
+The Wiener Center is home to one PhD program: the Stone Program in Wealth Distribution, Inequality, and Social Policy.